airtai/faststream/docs/docs/en/getting-started/subscription/test.md

 WITH_REAL=True/False pytest ...
 ```

-To learn more about managing your application configiruation visit [this page](../config/index.md){.internal-link}.
+To learn more about managing your application configuration visit [this page](../config/index.md){.internal-link}.